 - K-1s – K-1 forms are for pass-through income situations such as trust income, LLCs, and S-corporations.

-- 1095s – You will have one new form for this tax year, the 1095 form.
-A 1095 form is required with your tax return to serve as proof that you have sufficient health-care insurance as mandated by the Affordable Care Act.
+- 1095s – The 1095 form was introduced in tax year 2015 and is required with your tax return to serve as proof that you have sufficient health-care insurance as mandated by the Affordable Care Act.
 Failure to provide one will result in a penalty.

 Take the time to make a checklist of all the forms you should expect to receive.
 That way you will know to follow up early if you do not receive an expected form on time.
 If you have moved recently, you will have to be proactive and make sure that all parties that owe you a form have your correct address.
 They are obligated to send you a form, but not to verify that you have received it.